mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 ### Static Import
 In Java there is one more way to [connect classes from other packages](#packages): static import.
-For these purposes it is necessary to use along with a keyword `import` a keyword `static`.
+For these purposes it is necessary to use a keyword `static` along with an `import` keyword.
 With the help of static import we can use static members of a class without specifying a name of the class.
 ```
 package com.example.app;